mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

 Once you've installed the RemoteSSH extension this is fairly easy to set up.
 However, it is also very easy to set up in such a way that it is not only slow for you, but it also puts excess load on the login nodes and in turn slows things down for others on that node.
 Luckily, with a few extra steps you can run VSCode on a compute node where it can have more resources to run and won't impact others as much.

+## Adjust the RemoteSSH Extension Settings

+Before you start, it is helpful to adjust VSCode's [RemoteSSH Extension settings](vscode://settings/remote.SSH).
+Sometimes VS Code may cause you to be locked out of your Engaging account because it makes repeated Duo authentication attempts.
+To mitigate this behavior, edit a few of the VS Code settings:

+- [Remote.SSH: Connect Timeout](vscode://settings/remote.SSH.connectTimeout): Set to 60 seconds.
+Making this longer gives you more time to accept the Duo push before the RemoteSSH extension tries again.
+- [Remote.SSH: Max Reconnection Attempts](vscode://settings/remote.SSH.maxReconnectionAttempts): Set to 0.
+This prevents RemoteSSH from trying to reconnect automatically over and over, sending you Duo pushes when you aren't expecting them.
+This is what usually causes the lockout.
+When you set this to 0 VSCode will ask you before trying to reconnect.
+You can also safely set this to 1 to allow it to make a single reconnection attempt.

 ## Setting up your Config File

 Click the "Open a Remote Window" button in the bottom left corner of your VSCode window (It is a small blue rectangle labeled with `><`).
 In the bar at the top of the page select "Connect to Host...", then "Configure SSH Hosts", and select first option, which will differ depending on your operating system.
 This will open your config file in a VSCode tab.